GustavoLealDev/GustavoLealDev/README.md

 I'm Student/Developer with a growing interest in C#.
 I started my development journey with PHP, and since then, I’ve been learning and applying programming and software development concepts to create efficient and innovative solutions.
 Right now, I’m looking for opportunities to grow and improve my skills in .NET, C#, Entity Framework, and databases.
 I’m excited to contribute to meaningful projects while continuing to learn and develop as a professional!

 - ⌨️ Técnico em TI focado em virar desenvolvedor!!
-- ✏️ Cursando Analise e Desenvolvimento de Sistemas e Aprendendo C#, .NET
+- ✏️ Cursando Analise e Desenvolvimento de Sistemas